getgrav/grav-learn/pages/03.themes/06.theme-vars/docs.md

 {{ page.url(true) }} {# could return http://mysite.com/my-section/my-category/my-blog-post #}
 ```

+##### permalink()

+This returns the URL with host information.
+Particularly useful when needing a quick link that can be accessed from anywhere.

+##### canonical()

+This returns the URL that is the 'preferred' version or link to a particular page.
+This value will default to the regular URL unless the page has overridden the `canonical:` page header option.

 ##### route()

 This returns the internal routing for a page.
 This is primarily used for internal routing and dispatching of pages.